meteor/galaxy-docs/source/upgrade-app-plan.md

 You can see that your current plan is now Professional.
 Enjoy all the new features!

 <img src="images/upgrade-confirmation-to-pro.png" style="width: 850px;">

+If you want to take more advantage of Galaxy and have a complete custom configuration with private clusters, you can upgrade your app from the Professional to the `Enterprise plan`.
+Check how you can do that by reading these [instructions](/upgrade-app-plan.html#professional-to-enterprise).

 <h2 id="professional-to-enterprise">Professional to Enterprise Plan</h2>